techgrounds/techgrounds-anj-dtmr/00_templates/standup.md

 2nd, As a peer, I ask and Clear Expectations, I am honest, I am proactive, leading supportively, Striving for efficiency, Encouraging and helpful, solution-oriented, Constructive on my feedback, Act respectfully and Celebrating diversity.

 3rd, Learning Requires Consistent Effective Action.
 I'll keep experimenting what works for me, like time-blocking, pomodoro, doing flashcards, Work in my designated work space from 9-17, not checking slack or work related during the weekends.
+(I could do that because I finish all my task for the week, in case not I am blocking a time during the weekends to continue).

 ---